Accessibility

 Relaxed Performance

 A Relaxed Performance offers a more casual environment and approach to live theatre for patrons who may need to move, make noise or exit/enter the theatre during a performance.
 House capacity is also reduced.
 A Relaxed Performance may offer a good introductory experience if you’re attending Bard for the first time.
-Our Relaxed Performance offers Pay-As-You-Like ticket options for reserved seating*.
+Our Relaxed Performance offers Pay-As-You-Will ticket options for reserved seating*.

-*Pay-As-You-Like ticket options available for this performance only.
+*Pay-As-You-Will ticket options available for this performance only.

 Low-Sensory Zone